misclabs/airheads/README.md

 # Airheads
 A simple project demo of capturing frames from a webcam, manipulating the frame, and displaying it in a window.

-Most of the interesting stuff happens in [gui.cpp](app/src/gui.cpp).
-Specificlly `Gui::UpdateCameraTexture()` grabs a frame from the webcam, does some stuff with it, and then copies it to a texture for display.
+Most of the interesting stuff happens in [gui.cpp](app/src/developer_gui.cpp).
+Specificlly `DeveloperGui::CaptureAndProcessCameraFrame()` grabs a frame from the webcam, does some stuff with it, and then copies it to a texture for display.

 ## Dependencies and Credits